U8NWXD/oppia-wiki/Backend-tests.md

 ### Common testing scenarios

 1. If a function tests **more than one behaviour**, split the test into multiple parts.
-E.g. if you have a single test that looks like this:
+For example, if you have a single test that looks like this:

    * Test: